LongEmbed: Extending Embedding Models for Long Context Retrieval: Introduction

 Based on this, we explore plug-and-play strategies to extend embedding models, including parallel context windows, reorganizing position ids, and position interpolation.
 Comprehensive experiments show that these strategies can effectively extend the context window of existing embedding models by several folds, regardless of their original context being 512 or beyond 4k.
 Furthermore, for models employing absolute position encoding (APE), we show the possibility of harvesting further improvements via fine-tuning while strictly preserving original behavior within the short context.
 In this way, we have extended \efbase{}~\citep{wang2022text} from 512 to 4k~(See Figure~\ref{fig:overall_improvement}).

 For models utilizing RoPE~\citep{su2021roformer}, substantial enhancements on \benchmarkname{} are observed when employing methods that fully leverage RoPE's advantages, such as NTK~\citep{ntk} and SelfExtend~\citep{jin2024llm}.
 As illustrated in Figure~\ref{fig:benchmark_passkey_needle} and~\ref{fig:overall_improvement}, leveraging NTK extends the context window of E5-Mistral to 32k, achieving close-to-perfect accuracy on passkey retrieval and state-of-the-art performance on \benchmarkname{}.
 Further, for fair comparison of APE / RoPE-based embedding models, we pre-train E5-RoPE following the training procedure and data of E5.
 Thorough comparison of E5 and E5-RoPE reveals the superiority of RoPE-based embedding models in context window extension.

-To facilitate future research in long context embedding models, we release \efbase{}-4k, \efrbase{}, and the LongEmbed benchmarks. \efbase{}-4k is further fine-tuned on \efbase{} to support 4k context, while strictly preserving original behavior for inputs not exceeding 512 tokens. \efrbase{} follows the same training procedure as \efbase{}, except for the substitution of APE with RoPE.
-It is released to facilitate comparison between APE \& RoPE-Based embedding models.
-Furthermore, we have integrated \benchmarkname{} into MTEB~\citep{muennighoff2023mteb} to make evaluation more convenient.
+To sum up, our contributions are as follows: \begin{itemize}[leftmargin=*] \item We construct \benchmarkname{} to benchmark long context retrieval, which includes two synthetic and four real-world tasks, featuring documents of varying lengths and dispersed target information. \item We have conducted comprehensive experiments on training-free context window extension, extending the input length of existing embedding models by several folds. \item We reveal the superiority of RoPE-based embedding models in context window extension via thorough comparison of models adopting APE and RoPE, offering empirical guidance for future embedding models. \item Our benchmark and trained models~(\efbase{}-4k, \efrbase{}) will be released to advance the research in long context embedding models. \end{itemize}